sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 ```

+ - document.querySelector() & document.querySelectorAll() IE8+ Accepts any CSS selector, .querySelector() returns null if no matches are found, otherwise, it returns the first matching element. .querySelectorAll() returns a node list of all elements selected i.e. document.querySelectorAll("div.note, div.alert") returns a list of all div elements within the document with a class of either "note" or "alert".

 <h2>jQuery Specific Coding Tips</h2>
 - To create a jQuery plugin use (function($){ $.fn.yourPluginName = function(){ /* Your code */ return this; }; })(jQuery);
 - As of jQuery 1.7+ ".on()" depreciates .live(), .delegate() and .bind().
 To remove events bound with .on() use .off()